Category Application Deadline Organizer

 The Masterclass will be held on June 15.-20.6.
 2026, culminating in a Gala Concert on June 18 at Filharmonia Kameralna im.
 Witolda Lutosławskiego w Łomży.
 10 singers will be selected to participate.

-Apply by May 15 and gain invaluable experience by joining our exclusive Masterclasses led by distinguished lecturers Oliver Dohnanyi, Natalia Melnik, Corrado Valvo, Adam Zdunikowski and Anna Jeremus-Lewandowska .
+Apply by May 20 and gain invaluable experience by joining our exclusive Masterclasses led by distinguished lecturers Oliver Dohnanyi, Natalia Melnik, Corrado Valvo, Małgorzata Trojanowska and Anna Jeremus-Lewandowska.

 Natalia Melnik

-Natalia Melnik is a Ukrainian soprano and a permanent guest artist of the National Theatre Opera in Prague.
+Natalia Melnik is a Ukrainian soprano and a a teacher at The Academy of Performing Arts Music and Dance Faculty (HAMU) in Prague.
 A graduate of the Kyiv Conservatoire and former soloist of the Kyiv National Opera, she has appeared in major coloratura and lyric soprano roles, including Lucia in Lucia di Lammermoor, Gilda in Rigoletto, Violetta in La traviata, Norina in Don Pasquale, Rosina in Il barbiere di Siviglia and the Queen of the Night in Die Zauberflöte.
 Her career includes guest performances at the Prague State Opera, Volksoper Wien, Karlsruhe and Wiesbaden, as well as concert and touring appearances in Europe, North America and Japan, making her experience particularly valuable for young singers working on technique, style, repertoire and stage readiness.

 Oliver Dohnányi